scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_fluo.rst

 We provide two segmentation models :class:`squidpy.im.SegmentationModelBlob` and :class:`squidpy.im.SegmentationModelWatershed`.
-In addition, you can use your own pre-tranined :mod:`tensorflow.keras` model to do the segmentation utilising :class:`squidpy.im.SegmentationModelTensorflow`.
+In addition, you can use your own pre-trained :mod:`tensorflow.keras` model to perform the segmentation utilising :class:`squidpy.im.SegmentationModelTensorflow`.

 Note that when using the provided segmentation models ``"blob"`` and ``"watershed"``, the quality of the